chickenCabbage/PRUN/README.txt

 http://praguerace.com/ website by Hiveworks
 PRUN version 5, README written on 27/09/2017

-This is a website and service for notifiying readers of the comic Prague Race when the comic updates and a new page comes out.
+This is a website and service for notifying readers of the comic Prague Race when the comic updates and a new page comes out.

 Feeds are often a few minutes late - they can get to fifteen minutes of delay.
 They may require copy-pasting URLs or code, and it's ugly and error-prone.
 They're uncomfortable and constricting, making you feel in a hurry to see everything and never miss a single thing.
 They offer very limited info; other than the title, date, and "today's news" that Leppu seems to have dropped, you know nothing about the update.